East Tisted

 East Tisted (/ˈtaɪstɛd/) is a village and civil parish in the East Hampshire district of Hampshire, England.
 It is 4.8 miles (7.7 km) south of Alton on the A32 road.

 The village lies 50 miles south-west of London, 14 miles east of the city of Winchester, 3.5 miles north-east of the village of West Tisted, 2.5 miles west of the village of Selborne, and 1.5 miles west of the village of Newton Valence.
 It has a population of about 200, residing in about 100 households.

+Etymology

+East Tisted was first settled in the early medieval period and was given its name by these early Anglo-Saxon settlers.
+Its name comes from the Old English 'Ticce' and 'Stede' meaning Ticce's Farmstead.
+Alternatively the name might come from the word Old English word 'Ticcen' meaning young goat or kid.
+Nearby West Tisted, which shares the name, predates East Tisted in terms of settlements and records.

 History

-East Tisted was first settled in the early medieval period and was given its name by these early Anglo-Saxon settlers.
-The name means 'Young goat place' or potentially 'Ticce's place' a personal name, nearby West Tisted, which shares the name, seems to predate East Tisted.

 In the 13th century Alice Holt Forest was the second largest hunting forest in Hampshire, a perambulation of the Forest in this century shows East Tisted as being part of it: